Dry Eye from Contact LensesAuthor: Dr. William Tullo

 LASIK for contact lens related dry eye

-LASIK may be an option for those experiencing contact lens related dry eye.
-LASIK may cause temporary dryness, but notes there have been no conclusive studies that link long term dry eye and Lasik.
+LASIK eye surgery may be an option for those experiencing contact lens related dry eye.
+LASIK may cause temporary dryness, but notes there have been no conclusive studies that link long term dry eye and LASIK.
 Any signs or symptoms of dry eye would need to be absent in order to consider LASIK.
-A consultation with your local optometrist could determine if Lasik was an indicated option.
+A consultation with your local optometrist could determine if LASIK was an indicated option.